OpenRefine/openrefine.org/docs/manual/grelfunctions.md

 Encodes the string, s in the specified encoding.
 The encoding can be one of: "base16", "base32", "base32hex", "base64", "base64url".
 For example, `encode("abc", "base64")` returns "YWJj".

+This function is available since OpenRefine 3.6.

 ###### decode(s, s encoding) {#decodes-s-encoding}

 Decodes the string, s in the specified encoding.
 The encoding can be one of: "base16", "base32", "base32hex", "base64", "base64url".
 For example, `decode("YWJj", "base64")` returns "abc".

+This function is available since OpenRefine 3.6.

 ###### md5(o) {#md5o}